 Put It In Writing

 Create a Handbook for Your Daycare Parents

-Unfortunately, in this day and age, you really have put everything in writing.
-Cover your butt!
-All of your policies need to be in writing and given to your daycare parents before you care for their child.
-Make them sign off on them so that you can fall back on it
+Put all of your policies in writing.
+Give them to your daycare parents before you care for their child.
+Make them sign off on your handbook.
+Then you can fall back on it

 I understand that I will receive access to the secret Facebook group “Shannon’s Daycare” where I will receive weekly communication and resources from the facility.
 I understand that in an effort to reserve resources and meet each parent’s communication preferences, I will NOT be provided printed materials as a regular form of communication unless initialed below.
 Parents of infants and toddlers receiving daily reports will receive text message reports if the line for electronic communications is initialed, or a Parent-Teacher Journal if paper communication is preferred.

 You know that saying, “The customer is always right”?
 Well, it’s technically not true.
 But I’ve spent a lot of time working in retail (prior to daycare).
 And I can tell you that it is important to make your client like you.

 You don’t have to like the daycare parents.
 Which is great!
 Because that’s just not going to happen all of the time.
 But put on your sweetest face when they’re being annoying, share some personal ways you relate, go out of your way to accommodate them now and then, and be likeable.

 When I worked in sales, I was taught to make the client like me.
 Why?
 Because expanding your relationship that tiny bit makes them feel a personal connection to you.
 Then usually they’ll also feel morally obligated to hear you out.

 Nip it in the bud!